Linux-RISC/IRIX-diskless-workstation/README.md

 192.168.9.13:/path/diskless/swap/IRIS2 /swap nfs rw 0 0
 ```

-Run in Comand Monitor (example for Indy using C1):
+Run in Comand Monitor (example for Indy using C1 or C3):

 ```
 >>setenv verbose on